Peter Collier (politician): Politics

 Collier first stood for parliament at the 2001 state election, running unsuccessfully in fourth position on the Liberal Party's ticket in North Metropolitan Region.
 Prior to the election, he had been accused of forging signatures on membership forms and using people's names without their consent in order to secure party preselection.
 He denied the allegations, and a police investigation found there was "insufficient evidence against him".
 At the 2005 state election, Collier was elevated to second position on the Liberal Party's ticket, and was elected to a term starting in May 2005.
 One of his unsuccessful opponents for preselection was Alan Cadby, a sitting member, who subsequently resigned from the Liberal Party to sit as an independent.

 Collier was elevated to the Liberal shadow ministry shortly after his election, and served under four leaders of the opposition (Matt Birney, Paul Omodei, Troy Buswell, and Colin Barnett).
 After the Liberal Party's victory at the 2008 state election, he was made Minister for Energy and Minister for Training and Workforce Development (Note: Until November 2009, Collier's title was Minister for Training.) in the new ministry formed by Colin Barnett.
-In December 2010, Collier was also made Minister for Aboriginal Affairs.
-(Note: Until March 2013, Collier's title was Minister for Indigenous Affairs.)
+In December 2010, Collier was also made Minister for Indigenous Affairs.
+(Note: After March 2013, Collier's title was Minister for Aboriginal Affairs, changing from the title of Minister for Indigenous Affairs.)
 In a ministerial reshuffle in June 2012, he replaced Liz Constable as Minister for Education, but lost the training portfolio to Murray Cowper.
 In a further reshuffle after the 2013 state election, Collier was made Minister for Electoral Affairs, but was replaced as energy minister by Mike Nahan.

+Following the 2017 Western Australian state election, he held multiple shadow ministry portfolios such as Housing, Disability Services, Sports and Recreation, Police & Corrective Services, and Culture & the Arts.

-He also became leader of the Liberal Party in the Legislative Council.
+He also became leader of the Liberal Party in the Legislative Council, where he served as the Leader of the Government in the Legislative Council from March 2013 to March 2017, and the Leader of the Opposition in the Legislative Council from March 2017 to March 2021, and again from February 2024 to May 2025.